A terminal emulator

 Every terminal picks a side: power-user complexity or platform lock-in.
 None of them just give you a good GUI terminal that works the same everywhere, with tabs you can click, menus that lead with what you actually use, and a config that doesn't require a PhD.

-xerotty is a cross-platform terminal emulator built on ImGui and SDL2—no GTK, no Cocoa, no platform-specific widget toolkits.
+xerotty is a cross-platform terminal emulator built on Dear ImGui and SDL3—no GTK, no Cocoa, no platform-specific widget toolkits.
 The same binary, the same behavior, the same menus on Linux and macOS.

 It optimizes for the thing most terminals ignore: the GUI experience.
 Smooth tab navigation.
 Context menus where New Tab and New Window are at the top—the things you actually opened the menu for.
 Right-click that works like right-click.
 Scroll that works like scroll.